-- GA Resolution 2200 (XXI)+ Additional Protocol on invidividual communications. - Content: - State duties/obligations: to respect and to ensure to all individuals within its territory and subject to its jurisdiction the rights recognized in the present Covenant without distinction of any kind, such as race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or other status. - Obligations of results. - Immediately enforceable (respect and protection). - Rights recognized: - Collective right of peoples to self-determination. - Individuals' rights: - the right of everyone to life; - the prohibition of torture and cruel, inhuman or degrading treatment or punishment; - the prohibition of slavery, servitude and forced labor; - the right to liberty and security of person;
+- GA Resolution 2200 (XXI)+ additional protocol on individual communications. - Content: - State duties/obligations: to respect and to ensure to all individuals within its territory and subject to its jurisdiction the rights recognized in the present covenant without distinction of any kind, such as race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or other status. - Obligations of results. - Immediately enforceable (respect and protection). - Rights recognized: - Collective right of peoples to self-determination. - Individual rights: - right of everyone to life; - prohibition of torture and cruel, inhuman, or degrading treatment or punishment - prohibition of slavery, servitude, and forced labor - right to liberty and security of person

-- the right to humane treatment in the case of deprivation of liberty; - the prohibition of imprisonment for debt; - the right to freedom of movement of persons; - the prohibition of arbitrary expulsion of aliens; - the right to a fair trial and the presumption of innocence; - the principle of legality; - the right to recognition of the legal personality of every human being; - the right to respect for private and family life; - the right to freedom of thought, conscience and religion; - the right to freedom of expression; - the prohibition of propaganda for war and advocacy of national, racial or religious hatred; - the right to peaceful assembly; - the right to freedom of association; - the right of children to protection and nationality; - the right to political participation - equality before the law, - The right of ethnic, religious or linguistic minorities to have their own cultural life, to profess and practice their own religion and to use their own language.
+- right to humane treatment in the case of deprivation of liberty - prohibition of imprisonment for debt - right to freedom of movement of persons - prohibition of arbitrary expulsion of aliens - right to a fair trial and the presumption of innocence - principle of legality - right to recognition of the legal personality of every human being - right to respect for private and family life - right to freedom of thought, conscience, and religion - right to freedom of expression - prohibition of propaganda for war and advocacy of national, racial, or religious hatred - right to peaceful assembly - right to freedom of association - right of children to protection and nationality - right to political participation - equality before the law - right of ethnic, religious or linguistic minorities to have their own cultural life, to profess and practice their own religion and to use their own language.

-- System of Monitoring compliance with the obligations (Part IV): - Establishment of an independent monitoring body: the Human Rights Committee, composed of 18 independent persons that can carry out its work through various procedures. - Reports' system: States have to submit reports to the Human Rights Committee on the measures they have adopted that give effect to the rights recognized in the Covenant.
-The Committee will study the national reports and make general comments.
-The Committee's comments will be communicated to the States parties and may be communicated to the ECOSOC, which will include a summary of these comments in its report to the GA. - Communications' system: - The Covenant also provides that the Committee may receive and consider "communications" from a State party alleging that another State party is not fulfilling its obligations under the Covenant, provided that both States have recognized the competence of the Committee in a declaration to that effect. - Procedure: - the Committee will make its good offices available to States with a view to reaching a friendly settlement. - ✓ If a friendly settlement is not reached, the Committee shall prepare a report (brief statement of the facts and any written or oral submissions made by the States parties concerned).
+- > System of monitoring compliance with the obligations (Part IV): - Establishment of an independent monitoring body: the Human Rights Committee, composed of 18 independent persons who can carry out its work through various procedures. - Report system: states must submit reports to the Human Rights Committee on the measures they have adopted that give effect to the rights recognized in the covenant.
+The committee will study the national reports and make general comments.
+The committee's comments will be communicated to the state parties and may be communicated to the ECOSOC, which will include a summary of these comments in its report to the GA. - Communication system: - The covenant also provides that the committee may receive and consider "communications" from a state party alleging that another state party is not fulfilling its obligations under the covenant, provided that both states have recognized the authority of the committee in a declaration to that effect. - o Procedure: - ✓ the committee will make its good offices available to states with a view to reaching a friendly settlement. - ✓ If a friendly settlement is not reached, the committee shall prepare a report (brief statement of the facts and any written or oral submissions made by the state parties concerned).

-- ✓ and, with the prior consent of the parties concerned, the matter may be referred to a Special Conciliation Commission which shall prepare its findings and observations. - ✓ A summary of these proceedings shall be included in the Committee's report to the GA. - The Optional Protocol to the International Covenant on Civil and Political Rights, adopted together with the Covenant on 16 December 1966, recognizes the competence of the Committee to receive and consider communications from individuals whose rights have been violated by the State under whose jurisdiction they fall, provided that State is a party to the Protocol. - When an individual communication is submitted, the Committee examines the allegations contained in the communication and any explanations or statements by the State and submits its observations to the State Party concerned and to the individual, including a summary in its annual report to ECOSOC and the GA.
+- ✓ and, with the prior consent of the parties concerned, the matter may be referred to a Special Conciliation Commission which shall prepare its findings and observations. - ✓ A summary of these proceedings shall be included in the committee's report to the GA. - The Optional Protocol to the International Covenant on Civil and Political Rights, adopted together with the covenant on 16 December 1966, recognizes the authority of the committee to receive and consider communications from individuals whose rights have been violated by the state under whose jurisdiction they fall, if the state is a party to the protocol. - When an individual communication is submitted, the Committee examines the allegations contained in the communication and any explanations or statements by the state and submits its observations to the state party concerned and to the individual, including a summary in its annual report to ECOSOC and the GA.